Body Paint Is ‘Sports Illustrated’ Swimsuit Focus For iPhone App

 In some cases, it is difficult to tell that the women are wearing body paint instead of swimsuits, and the long-time body paint artist working with Sports Illustrated‘s inside edition is named Joanne Gair AKA Kiwi Jo.

-In the past, Sports Illustrated also had other models wearing body paint instead of a bathing suit, but this year’s edition goes the full gamut.
-For example, Emily Ratajkowski body paint bikini bathing suit for Sports Illustrated in 2014.
+In the past, Sports Illustrated also had other models, such as Emily Ratajkowski and skier Lindsey Vonn, wearing body paint instead of a bathing suit, but this year’s edition goes the full gamut.

-Adding to this, skier Lindsey Vonn also did a Sports Illustrated photoshoot in 2016 with a body paint monokini style.

 There are currently many photos online of Caroline Wozniacki, Hunter McGrady, and Hannah Ferguson modeling in body paint, but Sports Illustrated also has an iPhone app that shows a 360-degree view of the painted body art for each woman that chose to participate in the experiment, according to Reuters.

-Although many of the body painted models are imitating bikinis, video of Ronda Rousey from the Sports Illustrated Swimsuit Issue shows she is wearing what appears to be a full-body white tiger printed bathing suit.
+Although many of the body-painted models are imitating bikinis, video of Ronda Rousey from the Sports Illustrated Swimsuit Issue shows she is wearing what appears to be a full-body white tiger printed bathing suit.

 Body paint as a swimming suit is definitely an upgrade from the recent focus on monokinis like the ones Eugenie Bouchard is famous for modeling.
 Interestingly, one 2017 Sports Illustrated model that will not be wearing a body paint swimsuit is Denise Bidot.